DrrDom/sirms/README.txt

 Notes
 -----
+1. You need to standardize your structures before simplex descriptors calculation.
-1. JSON-file is a dictionary of pre-computed simplexes to speed up the calculation.
+2. JSON-file is a dictionary of pre-computed simplexes to speed up the calculation.
 You can disable its usage by -n option in command line

 License
 -----